Saving for a baby

 Home › Savings › How to save › Saving for a baby

-A new baby will inevitably put an extra strain on the family finances, which is why it’s a good idea to put together a budget plan for before, during and after the baby has arrived, so you have a rough plan for the future.
+A new baby will inevitably put an extra strain on the family finances, which is why it’s a good idea to put together a budget plan for the periods before, during and after the baby has arrived, so you have a rough plan for the future.

 1. Get freebies and discounts

-If you’re savings-savvy enough, you can enjoy everything from free trips to the cinema through to recycled toys and books.
+If you’re savings-savvy enough, you can enjoy everything from free trips to the cinema to recycled toys and books.
 Use websites such as Facebook Marketplace and Freecycle for helpful hand-me-downs, and check with your local cinema whether the little one can sit for free on your lap.
 Some supermarkets, such as Asda and Boots, also provide parent & baby points clubs that offer exclusive discounts and loyalty reward schemes tailored to new parents.

 2. Don’t stock up before you know the baby’s preferences